Drinking regularly, even at low levels, increases your risk of long-term health harm.

 - Windows to be clear and free from brand advertising

-- no portable signage such as flags or sandwich boards
+- No use of portable signage such as flags or sandwich boards

 If conditions are not to be placed on a licence, will the licensee sign an undertaking?